Educating the Forgotten Children of Rural China

 Transportation in the mountain region is a challenge, as the roads are neglected and public transportation is scarce.
 Many of the left-behind children live miles away from the nearest school and market.

-From direct educational support, like building schools, to projects that provide families with fundamental resources and necessities so that the children can focus on their education, the Nathan Yip Foundation has been making a meaningful difference in the lives of thousands of children and their families in China.
+From direct educational support, like building schools, to projects that provide families with fundamental resources and necessities so that the children can focus on their education, the Nathan Yip Foundation has made a meaningful difference in the lives of thousands of children and their families in China.

 School Construction Projects

 School construction is an enduring and primary focus of the Nathan Yip Foundation.
-Over the years, we have built eight schools in remote locations across China, supporting over 4000 students.
+Over the years, we have built nine schools in remote locations across China, supporting over 4000 students.

-- Lizi is a remote mountain village in Guizhou Province of China and home to a community of the Tujia (土家) ethnic minority people.
+- Lizi is a remote mountain village in Guizhou Province of China and home to a community of the Miao ethnic minority people.

 - In 2008, the Nathan Yip Foundation completed construction on a 6,000 square foot school for the village children, who never had a school building until then.
 Today 150 students attend this school and receive ongoing scholarship support from the foundation.